hotire/TIL/ci/GoCD/README.md

 https://docs.gocd.org/current/installation/install/server/osx.html

-Download the Mac OS X installer for GoCD Server from downloads page.
+Download the Mac OS X installer for GoCD Server from [downloads page](https://www.gocd.org/download/#osx)

 Unzip the installer in a directory of your choice.
 It creates a sub-directory with the name go-server-${version}.